yardsale8/stat489_book/_sources/SequentialDataStructuresInPython/ReferencesToSequences.txt

 Now, what happens if we modify a value in ``origlist``.

-.. activecode:: repref3
+.. ipython:: python

     origlist = [45, 76, 34, 55]

     newlist = [origlist] * 3

-    print(newlist)
+    newlist

     origlist[1] = 99

-    print(newlist)
+    newlist

 ``newlist`` shows the change in three places.
 This can easily be seen by noting that in the reference diagram, there is only one ``origlist``, so any changes to it appear in all three references from ``newlist``.

 .. image:: Figures/refrep2.png
    :alt: Same reference

 Here is the same example in codelens.
 Step through the code paying particular attention to the result of executing the assignment statement ``origlist[1] = 99``.

 .. codelens:: reprefstep
     :showoutput: